Mapping the Stochastic Penal Colony: Conclusion

-Meanwhile current events in Trum'erica---with the administration systematically attacking academia~\cite{DuBozeman2025, Owen-Smith2025} and banning researchers from visiting the country for the thought crime of criticizing the dear leader and his merry band of fascists~\cite{Mackey2025, Myers2025}---point towards the terrifying possibility that the stochastic penal colony may become yet another instrument of government oppression even in (former) Western democracies.
+Meanwhile current events in the United States---with the Trump administration weaponizing the Department of Justice and \V{FBI} for political retribution~\cite{BazelonPoser2025, BazelonPoser2026}, arresting and killing citizens during brutal immigration crackdowns~\cite{Barajas2026, Maney2025, Sandoval2026}, subsuming public health to dangerous ideology~\cite{Interlandi2026}, systematically attacking academia~\cite{DuBozeman2025, Owen-Smith2025}, banning people from visiting the country for criticizing them~\cite{Mackey2025,Myers2025}, and so on---point towards the terrifying possibility that variations of punishment as performance and the literal penal colony may become instruments of government oppression in the largest and most powerful Western democracy.
 One can only wonder about the role of social media's punishment practices in preparing us for this turn away from liberal democracy.
-Welcome to the penal colony~\emo{desert-island}, stochastic or otherwise!
+Welcome to the penal colony~\emoji{desert-island}, stochastic or otherwise!